errorgorn/errorgorn.github.io/_posts/2024-04-25-Statistics.md

 **Note**: the theorem is not saying that the set $\{X_1,X_2,\ldots,X_N\}$ is a normal distribution.
 To see why, let $X$ be the distribution whose value is $0$ or $1$ with $\frac 1 2$ probability.

+Corollary: Binomial distribution with large $n$ is approximately normal.

 ### Sample Variance and Mean

 Let $x_1,x_2,\ldots,x_n$ be a sample of elements from the distribution $X$.
 In our calculations, we will allow the sample to contain repeated elements.